 Dalmatian Pelicans (Pelecanus crispus) in Sorbilak

-Day 3.
-In early morning time we will start our trip to Kanshengel located at distance about 120 kms from the our base.
+Day 2.
+In early morning time we will start our trip to Kanshengel located at distance about 100 kms from the our base.
+First stop for birding is the Wish Tree, the single tree in which the migrating birds rest.
+The large number and species divercity make this birding spot quite interesting in the spring migration.
 The largest part of Norther Trans-Balkhash area is Taukum desert.
 In this desert we will watch the migrating Waders and little Passerines which stay to rest at the artesian wells, the rare watering places in desert.
 Over these wells also the local breeding birds live.
 We will be sure to watch Black-bellied Sandgrouses, Greater Sand Plover and many Calandra, Greater and Lesser Short-toed Larks; from time to time here possible to view Caspian Plover, Pallas's Sandgrouse and sometimes the Pin-tailed Sandgrouse.
 Kanshengel is the spot which birdwatchers specially visit to take photos of Sandgrouses.
-In adjasted sand hills the following desert inhabitants can be observed: Lesser Whitethroat (halimodendri subspecies), Syke's Warbler, Asian Desert Warbler, Red-headed Bunting, Crested Lark, Rufous Bush Robin.
 At evening we will come back to our base.
-The target bird: Black-bellied Sandgrouse, Greater Sand Plover, Desert Warbler, Syke's Warbler, Brown-necked Raven.
+The target bird: Black-bellied Sandgrouse, Greater Sand Plover, Syke's Warbler, Brown-necked Raven.

 Eyllow-eyed Pigeon (Columba eversmanni)/ Ili river.